alljaybly/mantraOS/README.md

   <img src="https://img.shields.io/badge/Offline-capable-green.svg" alt="Offline Capable">
 </p>

 **MantraOS** is a motivational progressive web application (PWA) designed to help you cultivate a positive mindset.
-Choose from a curated library, create your own powerful mantras, track your progress, and receive smart notifications to stay inspired throughout your day.
+Choose from a curated library, create your own powerful mantras, record your own voice, track your progress, and receive smart notifications to stay inspired throughout your day.

 Built as a self-contained, **zero-dependency vanilla JavaScript application**, it's fast, private, reliable, and works completely offline.